ORGANIZER(S): Caribbean Disaster Emergency Management Agency (CDEMA)

 National Emergency Management Agency (Bahamas) (NEMA)

-United Nations Office for Disaster Risk Reduction – Regional Office for the Americas (UNDRR AM)
+United Nations Office for Disaster Risk Reduction – Regional Office for the Americas and the Caribbean (UNDRR AM)

 HOST(S): Saint Kitts and Nevis - government